truenas/middleware/docs/developer/frontend/flux.rst

 be provided input data to send to the Middleware Server, and also provided a registered callback to a method exposed by an ActionCreator.

+.. note:: At some point soon, we will functionality to accept a second callback specificaly for error handling.
+APRIL 2015

 Output
 ^^^^^^